eliamue/foundations-prep-april-2021/02-making-a-website-html-and-css/README.md

         - How will I know I've accomplished it?
         - Break the outcome into parts:
             - Is this the smallest possible outcome?
 If not, what is?
-                - How will I know I've accompliushed it?
+                - How will I know I've accomplished it?

 ## Html Pages